Quick start

 Request not showing up in /requests

-1. Confirm SPANLENS_API_KEY is set in both .env.local AND your deployment env
+1. Confirm SPANLENS_API_KEY is set in both .env.local AND your deployment environment

-2. After adding env vars to Vercel, redeploy — new env values don't apply to existing deployments
+2. After adding env vars in Vercel, redeploy — new values don't apply retroactively

-3. Check the Network tab — your request should hit spanlens-server.vercel.app/proxy/*, not api.openai.com directly
+3. Check the Network tab — your request should hit server.spanlens.io/proxy/*, not api.openai.com directly

-Next: see the SDK reference for agent tracing and advanced usage, or direct proxy for non-Node environments.
+Next: SDK reference for agent tracing and advanced usage, or direct proxy for non-Node environments.